grafana/k6/README.md

 Running k6
 ----------

-Create a k6 script, to describe what the virtual users should do in your load test:
+First, create a k6 script to describe what the virtual users should do in your load test:

 ```javascript
 import http from "k6/http";